-A recurring theme in comic books coming from both United States and Japanese publishers is the fight of the underdog to overcome oppressive powers.
-The theme makes sense when you considered the nebbish audience for works of sequential art.
+A recurring theme in comic books coming from both the United States and Japanese publishers is the underdog's fight to overcome oppressive powers.
+The theme make sense when you considered the nebbish audience for works of sequential art.
 Nerds are picked on.
 A lot.
 The bullies who make life miserable for social outcasts are morphed into the villains in graphic novels.

-For the younger males who comprise the target audience Sanctuary, only the primary stated themes of the work matter.
+For the younger males who comprise the target audience Sanctuary, only the work's themes matter.
 The world should be one for the young and, if only given the opportunity, things can change for the better.
-In many ways, these themes certainly strike a cord with a 20-something buried in a tedious entry level job wishing he could be given more opportunities and responsibilities in the company he works for.
+In many ways, these themes certainly strike a chord with a 20-something buried in a tedious entry-level job wishing he could be given more opportunities and responsibilities in the company he works for.

-After all, he knows exactly how things should be run.
+After all, he knows how to run things.

 The Irony Of The Old Vs. The Young

-Akira and Chiaki may be dreamers at heart, but they are also very serious and focused.
-Never once are we left with the impression they are not willing to do whatever it takes to achieve their goals.
+Akira and Chiaki may be dreamers at heart, but they are also serious and focused.
+Never once are we left with the impression they are unwilling to do whatever it takes to achieve their goals.

 Not so is the case with the political figures.
 In volume one, one of the older Diet members is blackmailed after being caught having an affair.
 Despite his aged and supposed aged wisdom, he acts like a teenager and suffers the price of his foolish indiscretion.

-Equally interesting is, while the politicians are portrayed as petulent and immature, the yakuza chiefs are shown to be level-headed, sage, and deliberate in their actions.
+Equally interesting is that while politicians are portrayed as petulant and immature, the yakuza chiefs are shown to be level-headed, sage, and deliberate in their actions.

 The gangsters of the underworld are anti-heroic in their presentation.
 The politicians are displayed as pure clowns.

-And the theme of the work clearly stressed both entities would benefit from younger, fresher, more vibrant members in the fold.
+The work's theme stresses both entities would benefit from younger, fresher, more vibrant members in the fold.

 Setting the Stage for Volume Two

-In Sanctuary, there is definitely a heavy handed amount of melodrama in parts but the themes still remain subtle enough that the narrative does not become jarringly preachy.
+There is a heavy-handed amount of melodrama in Sanctuary, but the themes remain subtle enough that the narrative does not become jarringly preachy.

 There is a nice mix of action that helps keep the pace of the story moving.
-The characters may have their preachy moments, but the characters are action oriented.
-The narrative of the work is propelled forward based on the actions of these primary characters, characters who do become more multi-dimensional in future volumes.
+The characters may have their preachy moments, but the characters are action-oriented.
+The work's narrative is propelled forward based on the actions of these primary characters, characters who do become more multi-dimensional in future volumes.

 Manga comics have not been turned into major motion pictures in Hollywood to the same degree as homegrown graphic novels.
 The Ring and Ghosts in the Shell are getting a U.S. remake.
 Will there be an American Sanctuary film in the future?
 We hope, but the odds a political/gangster melodrama appeals to Hollywood producers is not something likely in the current entertainment landscape.